 You should have enough warm clothing for your flight and subsequent journey.
 Several layers of lightweight clothes are better than a single shirt or dress.
-France rarely has extremely hot or extremely cold weather, but it can be very changeable, so you should be prepared for different types of weather.
+The UK rarely has extremely hot or extremely cold weather, but it can be very changeable, so you should be prepared for different types of weather.
 Don't forget to bring an umbrella!
-Find out more about the French climate: www.meteofrance.fr
+Find out more about the UK climate: www.metoffice.gov.uk/climate

-ARRIVING IN FRANCE
+ARRIVING IN THE UK